asciara/LJMD_project/ljmd-c/REPORT/report.md

 ![](Timing.png)

 The timings seems to scale well across various values for number of MPI processes and OPENMP threads.
-The best performance obtained reached a speedup of **x50.7** with respect to the serial code run with appropriate gcc flags.
+The best performance obtained reached a speedup of **x50.7** with respect to the serial code run with best gcc flags and approximately **x150 speedup** with respect to the serial code compiled with -O0.

 Unfortunately we did not have time to run the Python code on the cluster, but the timing on our laptops and Travis are not too far from the C results.